Honolulu Museum of Art Shop

 Terry’s baskets have been displayed and sold at the Bishop Museum gift shop, Village Galleries of Maui and the Mike Carroll Gallery on Lana’i.

-For the past seven years, Terry has been a featured artist with the Celebration of the Arts at the Ritz-Carlton, Kapalua where she demonstrates and teaches her art of pine needle basketry.
+Terry is a featured artist at the annual Celebration of the Arts at the Ritz-Carlton, Kapalua, Maui where she demonstrates and teaches her art of pine needle basketry.